giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 <small>[Complete version of the appReducer](https://github.com/giamir/unit-testing-react-redux/blob/master/app/containers/App/reducer.js)</small>

-Testing reducers should be quite simple because they are pure functions (same data in, same data out).
+Testing reducers should be quite simple because they are pure functions (same data in, same data out, no side effects).
 As I mentioned before another thing to consider is to use action creators when creating the action for the reducer under test.
-Taking this approach allow us to avoid explicitly testing any action creators.
+Taking this approach allows us to avoid explicitly testing any action creators.

 <small>In the following tests we are using the [Jasmine Immutable Matchers](https://github.com/unindented/custom-immutable-matchers) library to be able to use the `toEqualImmutable` assertion on Immutable objects.</small>